 Ingredients - Notes & Substitutions

-For the Fish Sticks:
+Fish Sticks:

-For the Flour Coating:
+Flour Coating:

 - All-Purpose Flour: I use all-purpose flour in this recipe, but you can also use a gluten-free flour blend if preferred.

-How to Make Air Fryer Fish Sticks
+How to Cook Fish Sticks In An Air Fryer

-Assemble the breading: In a shallow bowl, mix flour, salt, pepper, garlic, dried basil, paprika, and cayenne.
-Add the breadcrumbs to a separate shallow bowl and whisk the eggs in a 3rd shallow bowl. (pic 2, 3, 4)
+- In a shallow bowl, mix flour, salt, pepper, garlic, dried basil, paprika, and cayenne.

 Alternate Method: Oven-Baked Fish Sticks